brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 ---
 layout: "layouts/homepage.njk"
-title: Hi, <a href="/about">I'm Bruce</a>.
+title: Hi, <a href="/about">I'm Bruce</a>.<span class="visually-hidden"> A Frontend Developer / UI Engineer living in West Sussex, England.</span>
 # Populates the `meta description` for a page
-summary: "I build websites and have been doing so for around two decades.
-I mostly work on the front-of-the-front-end.
-The somewhat fuzzy intersection between design and back-end engineering."
+summary: "Bruce lives in West Sussex, England with his family.
+He's a Frontend Developer / UI Engineer with nearly 2 decades of experience trying his best to help people build websites that stand the test of time."

 # Populates the opening / `lead` text on a page
 lead: